mapproxy/mapproxy/doc/tutorial.rst

-In the previous section we saw how to extend a grid to provide self defined resolutions, but sometimes `GLOBAL_GEODETIC` grid is not useful because it covers the hole world and we want only a part of it.
+In the previous section we saw how to extend a grid to provide self defined resolutions, but sometimes `GLOBAL_GEODETIC` grid is not useful because it covers the whole world and we want only a part of it.
 So let's see how to :ref:`define our own grid <grids>`.

 For this example we define a grid for Germany.
 We need a spatial reference system (`srs`) that match the region of Germany and a bounding box (`bbox`) around Germany to limit